Bhoza/alx-system_engineering-devops/0x00-shell_basics/README.md

-17th script is made to delete all files that end with the ~ character in the current directory 18th script is made to create directories welcome/ welcome/to/ and welcome/to/school in the current directory 19th script is made to list content accourding to instructions
+17th script is made to delete all files that end with the ~ character in the current directory 18th script is made to create directories welcome/ welcome/to/ and welcome/to/school in the current directory 19th script is made to list content accourding to instructions 20th script is mad to create a magic file school magic tha can be used with the command file to detect school data files that always contain the string SCHOOL at offset 1